gertn/ng-i18n/README.md

 ### 1. create your resource bundle files
 You need to provide a default resource bundle for the default locale and one for locale 'nl'.
+Put these resource bundles in the 'i18n' directory.

 ```
 i18n/
     resourceBundle.json